The Digital Reader

 The developer might be unhappy but the app seems to be doing rather well.

 But I will admit that i have a personal bias here; Google won’t let me use the Android Market (on all but 1 of my devices).
-If a developer pulls out of the AAs, I’ll probably never notice that they even exist.
+If a developer pulls out of the AA, I’ll probably never notice that they even exist.

 Bithack

-Leave a Comment
+Write a Comment